-President.1 In addition, the AIIB Charter enumerates several specific powers of the Board of Directors--some similar to other MDBs, but several that set AIIB apart.2
+Charter enumerates several specific powers of the Board of Directors-some similar to other MDBs, but several that set AIIB apart.

 - The AIIB Board of Directors prepares the work of the Board of Governors, such as preparing decisions for their approval.
-This function is regularly carried out by other MDB Boards of Directors.3 - The AIIB Board of Directors has the authority to establish the policies of the Bank; this is the practice elsewhere but it is not always explicit.
-Major operational and financial policies require Board approval by a majority representing not less than three-fourths of total voting power.4 The Board may, under Bank policies, delegate authority to the President, and decisions on such delegation also require approval of the Board of Directors by the same majority.
-This higher majority for certain decisions by the Board of Directors on policy matters recalls a provision in the EBRD Charter, requiring a two-thirds majority for general policy decisions5, but is not found in other MDBs. - The AIIB Board of Directors has the authority to take decisions on the financing operations of AIIB, and to delegate that authority to the President.6 Delegation decisions require the same 75% majority as for delegation under policies.
-Many MDBs Boards exercise this approval authority, but only later Charters make this explicit;7 none provide for delegation.
+This function is regularly carried out by other MDB Boards of Directors. - The AIIB Board of Directors has the authority to establish the policies of the Bank; this is the practice elsewhere but it is not always explicit.
+Major operational and financial policies require Board approval by a majority representing not less than three-fourths of total voting power.
+The Board may, under Bank policies, delegate authority to the President, and decisions on such delegation also require approval of the Board of Directors by the same majority.
+This higher majority for certain decisions by the Board of Directors on policy matters recalls a provision in the EBRD Charter, requiring a two-thirds majority for general policy decisions, but is not found in other MDBs. - The AIIB Board of Directors has the authority to take decisions on the financing operations of AIIB, and to delegate that authority to the President.
+O Delegation decisions require the same 75 percent majority as for delegation under policies.
+Many MDBs Boards exercise this approval authority, but only later Charters make this explicit; one provide for delegation.
 In practice, some MDB Boards of Directors decide on many operations on absence-of-objection or other streamlined procedure, without actual discussion.
 Delegation at AIIB offers the possibility of a clearer division of responsibilities between the Board of Directors and the President, so that the Board of Directors can hold the President accountable for approvals of operations, according to the terms of its delegation.
-Accountability is less clear-cut when the Board takes the final decision itself.8 The importance of this possible delegation, however, can be seen in the higher majority required for its approval.
+Accountability is less clear-cut when the Board takes the final decision itself.
+The importance of this possible delegation, however, can be seen in the higher majority required for its approval. - The Board of Directors has the authority to approve AIIB's strategy, annual plan, and budget.
+How the content of the strategy and annual plan will evolve over time is likely to be worked out between the Board and management.
+Other MDBs have similar planning documents without Charter-based requirements.
+The annual budgets are also approved by the Board of Directors and generally reported to the Board of Governors in other MDBs.